-While this might not sound like a big deal, it actually is, because it also means that you can’t install native VPN apps on your Samsung Smart TV.
+While this might not sound like a big deal, it actually is, because it also means that you can’t install native VPN apps on your old Samsung Smart TV.

-1. Install the VPN on your router
+1. How to install the VPN on your router

 Now we’d usually tell you all about the setup process, but things aren’t so simple.
 For once, setting up a VPN on your router highly depends on your router’s brand and model, since each model has its own interface and particularities.

 Second of all, each VPN has a different setup mode.
 Therefore, the installation process depends on both your router’s model and the VPN you want to deploy on it.